Safeguarding autonomous mobile robotic systems

 Expanding expertise for industry

-Germany already has a powerful robotics industry, which consists of both established companies in the industrial robotics and mobile robotics fields as well as a variety of startups and spin-offs from universities and research centers.
-All of these companies face the challenge of achieving the desired flexibility in the programming of robots while at the same time maintaining consistently high quality.
-As such, the country as a whole can benefit from the results of the research project “RoboDevOps – Continuous development and safeguarding of autonomous, mobile robotic systems”.
+Germany already has a powerful robotics industry, consisting of established companies in the fields of industrial robotics and mobile robotics as well as wide-ranging startups and spin-offs from universities and research centers.
+All these players are faced with the challenge of increasing the flexibility of robot programming while at the same time, ensuring high levels of quality.
+The joint RoboDevOps project has identified best practices for the development of robot software that have been tested and validated at a leading German robotics company, as well as a modeling language which enables the execution of test cases in a simulation environment.

 The project also generated significant added value for manufacturers: Many of these companies are increasingly using AGVs (automated guide vehicles) in their intralogistic processes, such as the on-site transportation of boxes and pallets.
 Some of these companies – particularly those in the automotive industry and their suppliers – are establishing their own expertise for developing these autonomous transporters.
 As such, even these traditionally strong companies benefit both from more robust and more mature mobile robotics systems as well as from improved software engineering products for their in-house development of robotic systems.